Battle moves into Kyiv as Ukrainians fight to keep control of their capital - KESQ

 By Simone McCarthy and Tim Lister, CNN

-Explosions and bursts of gunfire could be heard on the streets of the Ukrainian capital Kyiv Saturday morning, as the country’s military battled to hold back advancing Russian troops amid defiant calls for residents to resist and stand their ground.
+War arrived on the streets of the Ukrainian capital city Kyiv Saturday, as the country’s military battled to hold back advancing Russian troops in multiple locations, forcing residents to seek shelter amid the sound of explosions and gunfire.

+“Active fighting is taking place on the streets of our city.
+Please stay calm and be as careful as possible!” the Ukrainian Interior Ministry said on its Facebook page Saturday.

+The ministry called on residents to “hide indoors” and take cover to prevent injury from bullet fragments.
+It advised those in the city to “go immediately” to the nearest shelter if they heard air sirens.

 Several bursts of gunfire were heard close to the center of Kyiv at around 5:45 a.m. local time Saturday.
 They appeared to come from the southeast after a lull that followed a number of blasts Friday night and early Saturday in and around the capital city, typically home to nearly 3 million.